-Nests in natural holes in dead or live trees Although two eggs may be laid, 4 or 5 days apart, only one check is reared due to sibling rivalry.
+Nests are created in natural holes of dead or live trees.
+Although two eggs may be laid, 4 or 5 days apart, only one chick is reared due to sibling rivalry.
 The chick is dependent on the parent birds for about one year.

 Forage on the ground feeding on frogs, insects, reptiles, snails, and mammals up to the size of hares.